zlgesundheit/openEHR_FLAT_Loader/README.md

         - You can now map the `Items/Paths from the Template` to `Columns in your Data` by selecting CSV-Items from the Dropdown in Column B
         - On the Sheets "FLAT_Paths" and "CSV_Items" you find some additional information about both parts of the mapping

+---
+### 2. To build (and upload) Resources

+Set Config-Variables:
+    - The config.ini-File allows you to select options
+        - `createehrs = 1` -> Tool will create EHRs in the repository
+            - This needs the names of the column(s) in the csv: `subjectidcolumn` and `subjectnamespacecolumn` or `ehrId`
+            - ehrIds for these entrys will be stored in column `ehrId` in the CSV
+        - `directupload = 1` -> Tool will upload the build resources for the corresponding `ehrId` in the csv

+Start the Tool:

+    - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
+        - Run Step 2 of the Tool by typing `2` and hit `Enter`

+Enjoy the uploaded Compositions at your openEHR-Repository.

+### FAQ and Hints:
 What to do if you need to map data fields that are not present in your source data?
 - Mandatory data fields are marked with "Pflichtfeld" in the Mapping-Table
 - openEHR-Compositions need to hold metadata that you shall add to your Data/.csv-File so you can map it